Books I Recommend in Eating Disorder Therapy (From a Salt Lake City Therapist)

 Online Eating Disorder Therapy in Utah

 I know it’s difficult to find an eating disorder therapist in many parts of Utah.
-In order to really recover from your eating you need the help of a professional who has the experienced training and expertise.
+In order to really recover from your eating, you need the help of a professional who has the experience, training, and expertise.
 This is why I provide online therapy in Utah.
 It’s effective and convenient while helping you dive into eating disorder recovery.

-Online counseling also means wherever you are in Utah we can work together.
+Online counseling also means that wherever you are in Utah, we can work together.
 I work with clients in Cedar City, St. George, Logan, Salt Lake City, Provo, Heber City, and more.